omnibor/bomsh/README.md

 Bombash: a BASH-based shell to generate [OmniBOR](https://omnibor.io/) [artifact trees](https://omnibor.io/glossary/artifact_tree/) for software.

-Bomtrace/Bomtrace2: a STRACE-based tool to generate [OmniBOR](https://omnibor.io/) [artifact trees](https://omnibor.io/glossary/artifact_tree/) for software.
+Bomtrace/Bomtrace2/Bomtrace3: a STRACE-based tool to generate [OmniBOR](https://omnibor.io/) [artifact trees](https://omnibor.io/glossary/artifact_tree/) for software.

-Note: Bombash and Bomtrace are deprecated, only Bomtrace2 is actively developing and supported.
+Note: Bombash and Bomtrace are deprecated, only Bomtrace2 and Bomtrace3 are actively developing and supported.

 Multiple Python scripts are developed to work together with these tools.
 - bomsh_hook.py script, invoked by Bombash and Bomtrace for each shell command during software build.